 were introduced later in the 17th century by the Polish astronomer Johannes

 Hevelius (1611–87), filling the remaining gaps in the northern sky.
 They were listed in his star catalogue dated 1687 and were depicted on his accompanying star atlas

 Firmamentum Sobiescianum, both published posthumously in 1690.
-Oddly, Hevelius insisted on observing with the naked eye even though telescopes were by then available; many of his faint as though he was boasting of the power of his eyesight.
+Oddly, Hevelius insisted on measuring star positions with the naked eye even though he possessed telescopes for faint as though he was boasting of the power of his eyesight.
 Of Hevelius’s inventions, seven are still accepted by astronomers (see Table 3).
 The